europace/baufi-passende-vorschlaege-api/docs/howto_prolongation.md

 | `baufinanzierung:angebote:ermitteln` | to determine financial proposes |
 | `baufinanzierung:vorgaenge:schreiben` | to create case and bookmark and/or accept offer |

-## Find loan prologation offer
+## Find loan prolongation offer

-As consumer, I want to get a loan prologation offer and/or debt restructuring offers to find a financial solution for my mortgage.
+As consumer, I want to get a loan prolongation offer and/or debt restructuring offers to find a financial solution for my mortgage.

 The experience of determining appropriate financing proposals is one of the deciding factors for the success of the lead.
 In order for the user to get a quick feedback, the determination is offered asynchronously.